AusDTO/apiguide/build_and_publish/use_RESTful_urls.rst

  * http://example.gov/api/v1/magazines.xml

+.. see #25

 You should not need to go deeper than resource/identifier/resource.
 If you do, then the granularity of your API is probably too coarse.

-Put the version number at the base of your URL, for example ???

 Parameters in URL v.
 HTTP header: